 Teresa Palmer and Matthew Goode in A Discovery of Witches (Sky) Sky

 While we wouldn’t want to give too much away, the second series will be based on Harkness’ already-released book Shadow of Night, and on the author’s website the plot is summarised as follows:

 “Book Two of the All Souls Trilogy plunges Diana and Matthew into Elizabethan London, a world of spies and subterfuge, and a coterie of Matthew’s old friends, the mysterious School of Night.

 “The mission is to locate a witch to tutor Diana and to find traces of Ashmole 782, but as the net of Matthew’s past tightens around them they embark on a very different journey, one that takes them into heart of the 1,500 year old vampire’s shadowed history and secrets.
 For Matthew Clairmont, time travel is no simple matter; nor is Diana’s search for the key to understanding her legacy.”

-Given the end of season one it seems likely that the new series will fairly closely follow this storyline, though as with season one there may be some divergences – including a new storyline that will see Lindsay Duncan’s imperious vampire Ysabeau join forces with Diana’s witch aunts.
+Given the end of season one it seems likely that the new series will follow this storyline fairly closely, though as with season one there may be some divergences – including a new subplot that sees Ysabeau join forces with Diana’s witch aunts.